getsentry/rfcs/text/0046-ttfd-automatic-transaction-span.md

 1) Add a `SentryAndroid.reportFullyDrawn(Activity)` static method.
 We would start the span automatically when an Activity is being created and we would finish it when the API is called.

 Pros:
-- This resembles the system API `Activity.reportFullyDrawn()`, making it immediate to use.
+- This resembles the system API `Activity.reportFullyDrawn()`, making it obvious how to use.

 Cons:
 - We need the activity this API is called for, and passing an Activity instance to an API is not ideal.